Oaxaca Ancestral Food Experience – a delicious history of Oaxaca’s food

 For anyone who likes to eat, and appreciates good food and beautiful cultures – we know you will leave satisfied on all fronts with this special ancestral experience!

-Please note: There is not a Dress Code!
+Please note: There is no Dress Code!
 You will be visiting some food vendors who are a bit more traditional, so dressing respectfully is appreciated.
 You don’t need to dress to impress – you will be getting your hands dirty (literally).
 It is recommended to just bring comfortable clothes, which are modest, and that you don’t mind getting a bit dirty in (food spillage happens to the best of us).
 A more detailed list of suggested clothing attire can be found below.

 What to bring to the Oaxaca Ancestral Food Experience?